Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/autonomous/identify.typ

   columns: 2,

   [
-    With the Gateway to the West signature event coming up (2024/02/03), we wanted to dedicate a design cycle towards autonomous movement this time to get the best autonomous possible.
-We want to give our best possible performance at our first signature event, and that necessitates quality performance auton routines.
+    With the state competition coming up (2024/03/02), we wanted to dedicate a design cycle towards autonomous movement this time to get the best autonomous possible.
+We want to give our best possible performance so we can have a chance at qualifying for worlds, and that necessitates quality performance auton routines.

     Before brainstorming autonomous implementations we could use, we first identified the aspects that would go into autonomous programming.
   ],